-Still, the Deuter Quantum’s worth a look and is well reviewed.
+Still, the Deuter is worth a look and is well reviewed.
 It’s a comfortable pack with well padded shoulder and hip straps that are fully adjustable.

 The pack also has all the bells and whistles you’d expect, including compression straps, a detachable rain cover, stretch side pockets, and a separate bottom compartment.
 There’s also a zippered lid pocket, which is great for storing valuables.

 The +15 in the title refers to the detachable day pack which is a nice bag in itself and can be carried on the front if you want to spread out the weight load.

 Most travelers to Europe spend more time city hopping that getting out in the wilderness, so a backpack that’s compact and light is a good pick.

 After dragging a large suitcase with cheap plastic wheels over the cobblestone streets of Madrid and carting it up flights of stairs every night in Portugal, we learned the hard way that backpacks are a great choice for Europe.